Weact/MasterProject/README.md

 > When a part of a feature is completed, this part should be commited.

 > The developer of the feature can push his work whenever he wants, so it can be reviewed in advance by the collaborator

+**8: When a branch is pushed, ALL CONFLICTS must be resolved locally**

+**9: When solving conflicts locally, the project HAS TO be tested before pushing to the distant branch**